Walking and Hiking Trails on the West Coast

 Walk through a breathtaking valley carved by the Franz Josef Glacier.
 The valley walk features waterfalls on the way to a viewpoint before the Franz Josef Glacier terminal face.
 Return the same way.
 The walk can be done paired with the Te Ara a Waiau Walkway (2 hours return) connecting the valley walk to Franz Josef town.
 Find more walks in Franz Josef with our 10 Best Walks in Franz Josef.

-Location: Glacier Access Road, 5km from Franz Josef just south of the Waiho River Bridge.
+Location: Glacier Access Road, 5km (3 miles) from Franz Josef just south of the Waiho River Bridge.
 Alternatively, the Te Ara a Waiau Walkway starts from Cron Street.

 9. Lake Matheson Walk (1h30mins Loop)